chaunceyau/prisma2-nexus-pagination-example/Tutorial.md

 # Implementing Pagination using GraphQL
-In this article/tutorial, you will learn how to about the fundamentals of **pagination** using GraphQL. **Pagination** is used in many applications today, ranging from displaying pages search results to fetching more results at the bottom of an application feed.
+In this article/tutorial, you will learn how to about the fundamentals of **pagination** and how to its implemented using GraphQL. **Pagination** is used in many applications today, ranging from displaying pages search results to fetching more results at the bottom of an application feed.
+By the end of this post, you should **better understand pagination** AND have the **ability to build a GraphQL API serving paginated requests.**

-**implement pagination** using the [Prisma Framework](https://www.prisma.io/blog/announcing-prisma-2-zq1s745db8i5#getting-started-with-prisma-2).
-You will also cover **two of the most common practices** for paginating data.
-If you are unfamiliar with Prisma, we encourage you to **first explore** the [Prisma website](https://www.prisma.io) prior to completing this tutorial.

-The [Prisma Framework](https://www.prisma.io/blog/announcing-prisma-2-zq1s745db8i5#getting-started-with-prisma-2) is composed of two tools to improve database workflows: **Photon and Lift.** [Photon](https://photonjs.prisma.io) is a **type-safe database access client** and [Lift](https://lift.prisma.io) is powerful **database schema migration** tool.
-You can read more about the specifics of both tools in the [Prisma 2 Preview blog post](https://www.prisma.io/blog/announcing-prisma-2-zq1s745db8i5).

 ## Introduction to Pagination
 **Pagination is a practice of requesting subsets**, or "pages" of data in your applications, allowing client applications to **avoid requesting every available record.** In most cases, pagination should **improve application performance** and **reduce the stress** on backend servers.
 Pagination can be built to serve **literal pages of data** (e.g. 10 pages, 50 records per page), as you have likely seen with **Google search results**, implement features like the **"Infinite Scrolling" effect** used in the **Twitter/Instagram**, and many other use cases.